Chicago Atlantic Real Estate F - GuruFocus.com

 CHICAGO, Feb.
-15, 2023 (GLOBE NEWSWIRE) -- Chicago Atlantic Real Estate Finance, Inc. ( REFI) ("Chicago Atlantic" or the “Company”), a commercial mortgage real estate investment trust, announced that it completed a registered direct offering of 395,779 shares of common stock at a price of $15.16 per share, raising net proceeds of approximately $6 million.
+21, 2023 (GLOBE NEWSWIRE) -- Chicago Atlantic Real Estate Finance, Inc. ( REFI) ("Chicago Atlantic" or the “Company”), a commercial mortgage real estate investment trust, announced details for the release of its results for the fourth quarter ended December 31, 2022.

-Chicago Atlantic sold shares of common stock directly, without the use of underwriters or placement agents, to institutional investors registered pursuant to its effective shelf registration statement.
-The Company expects to deploy the proceeds to fund its loan pipeline and for general corporate purposes.

-John Mazarakis, Executive Chairman of Chicago Atlantic, noted, “The execution on this equity raise at an accretive value demonstrates our commitment to a disciplined approach to capital raising and deployment.
-With our strong loan pipeline of higher yielding loans, we expect to continue funding new loan opportunities on an accretive and opportunistic basis.”
+The Company plans to issue its earnings release before the market opens on Thursday, March 9, 2023, and will host a conference call later that day at 9:00 a.m.
+Eastern Time.
+Interested parties may access the conference call live via webcast on Chicago Atlantic’s investor relations website at https://investors.refi.reit/news-events/events or may participate via telephone by registering using this online form.
+Upon registration, all telephone participants will receive the dial-in number along with a unique PIN number that can be used to access the call.
+A replay of the conference call webcast will be archived on the Company’s website for at least 30 days.

 About Chicago Atlantic Real Estate Finance, Inc.